 Obviously, I’m biased toward Lulu.
 But you’ve got a lot of options.
 From DIY platforms to paid, service based publishers, and even more traditional small publishers.
 Do your research.
 And don’t be afraid to ask other authors you know how they published!

 I could link you to hundreds of guides, articles, and videos explaining tips, tricks, and advice for publishing.
+In fact, here is that link.
 But none of that will help if you don’t have the time to dedicate to creating your book.

 At the end of the day, the most important part of pre-publishing and publishing is going to be the time you invest.